rogov-dvp/Java-Projects/README.md

 (3) The controls and gameplay of the game are found here.

-Controls consist of arrow keys(up, down, left, right).
-Gameplay explains that there are four (in current patch) objects in the game: player (orange ball), white key (small white ball), gold key (small gold ball), and a minotaur (red ball).
-The player must navigate through the maze and colelct keys to win; Meanwhile, the minotaur chases the player.
+Controls consist of arrow keys (up, down, left, right).
+Gameplay explains that there are four objects in the game: player (orange ball), white key (small white ball), gold key (small gold ball), and a minotaur (red ball).
+The player must navigate through the maze and collect keys to win; Meanwhile, the minotaur chases the player.

 <img src="README-Images/Options-Page.png" height="300px" alt="Options-Page">